SpudTatterson/3DShelfDemo/README.md

 ## Project Overview

 The **3D Product Shelf** showcases between 1 to 3 products in a rotating display.
-Products are fetched dynamically from a server using a JSON API.
+Products are fetched dynamically from a server using an API.
 Users can interact with each product by modifying the name, price and description, with changes immediately reflected on the shelf.

 ### Key Features